harinipsamy/harinipsamy.github.io/_posts/2020-04-29-Statistics in quantitative trading.md

 hypothesis test for similarity of distri Kolmogorov-Smirnov

-why care abt normality?
-we use hypothesis test to test the stat models built. these tests assume data is normal. if data isn't normal, these tests might tell us that the model is valid when in fact, it isn't

 stock returns - left skewed and fat tailed - extreme negative returns happen in more frequency